Do I Really Need Rain Gear?

 Yes!
-You really do need a rain gear when river rafting in the Grand Canyon, and here’s why:
+You really do need a rain gear when river rafting, and here’s why:

 You will be getting wet.
 Which feels great when the air temperature is 115 degrees, there’s not a breath of breeze, and there are no clouds in the sky – in these conditions you will want to get wet to stay cool.
 (With such a big, beautiful freezing river at your disposal, there is no reason for you to overheat).
-However, as soon as the sun goes behind a cloud or the wind picks up, you will stay wet and even if it is 115 degrees, you will freeze if you do not have some way to cover up.
-This is when your waterproof rain suit will come in handy.
+However, when the sun goes behind a cloud or the wind picks up, you will stay wet and cold even when it is 115 degrees.
+This is when covering up with a waterproof rain suit will come in handy.

 It could be colder than you expect.
-The temperature of the Colorado River at Lee’s Ferry, where many rafting trips begin, is about 45 degrees Fahrenheit and it warms up to about 58 degrees further down, at Pearce Ferry on Lake Mead.
-And even if it is hot outside, the air temperature is always 10 degrees cooler when you’re on or near the river.
+The temperature of the Colorado River at Lee’s Ferry is around 45 degrees Fahrenheit but it warms up to about 58 degrees further at Pearce Ferry on Lake Mead.
+Even if it is hot outside, the air temperature is always 10 degrees cooler when near the river.

 There can be thunderstorms.
-Your rain gear will save you if you’re rafting during the monsoon season and a storm rolls through.
-Temperatures can drop by 20 degrees in a moment and it can feel even colder depending upon the severity of the storm.
+Quality rain gear will save you during monsoon season and a storm rolls through.
+Temperatures can drop by 20 degrees in a moment and it can feel even colder with the splash of a small rapid.

 When it comes to rain gear, quality makes a noticeable difference in your ability to stay dry.
 It’s important to select items that are waterproof, not just water resistant.
 Gear with Gore-Tex offers top-of-the-line water protection while remaining lightweight and allowing full range of motion.